trilambda122/trilambda122/README.md

 - 20 years experience in technology

-- Passionate about software and its ability to bring ideas reality for both business and social justice
+- Passionate about software and its ability to bring ideas to reality for both business and social justice

 - My portfolio can be found here https://trilambda122.github.io/resume/